 Volunteer at DESC

 Volunteers are essential to DESC – they allow our clients to connect to their community and make it a better place for all involved.
-In 2017, 617 volunteers performed more than 23,000 hours of service work.
+In 2018, almost 700 volunteers performed more than 12,000 hours of service work.
 Volunteers help in many different ways across the agency.
 DESC is a multi-service organization, with many opportunities to impact the lives of our most vulnerable neighbors: people experiencing homelessness, living with mental health issues, and/or living with substance use disorders.

 The DESC volunteer application process is designed to match your interests to the needs of the organization, so that your time with us can be as meaningful as possible.
 While the responsibilities of different positions vary, all positions require that you are dependable, have good communication skills, and are able to respectfully interact with people from a variety of backgrounds.